-1 The Russell 1000[®] Growth Index measures the performance of large-sized U.S. companies that are classified as growth and the S&P 500 Index of 500 widely held large cap U.S. companies.
+The Russell 1000° Growth Index is an unmanaged index thagt measures the performance of large-sized U.S. companies that are classified as growth and the S&P 500 Index measures the performance of 500 widely held large-cap U.S. companies.
 All rights in the FTSE Russell Index (the "Index") vest in the relevant LSE Group company which owns the Index.
-Russell[®] is a trademark of the relevant LSE Group company and is used by any other LSE Group company under license.
+Russell® is a trademark of the relevant LSE Group company and is used by any other LSE Group company under license.
 Neither LSE Group nor its licensors accept any liability for any errors or omissions in the indexes or data and no party may rely on any indexes or data contained in this communication.
-The Fund includes reinvestment of dividends, net of withholding taxes, while the Russell 1000[®] Growth Index and S&P 500 Index include reinvestment of dividends before taxes.
-Reinvestment of dividends positively impacts the performance results.
+The Strategy includes reinvestment of dividends, net of foreign withholding taxes, while the Russell 1000° Growth Index and the S&P 500 Index includes reinvestment of dividends before taxes.
+Reinvestment of dividends positively impacts performance results.
 The indexes are unmanaged.
-Index performance is not Fund performance; one cannot invest directly into an index.
+Index performance is not Strategy performance.
+Investors cannot invest directly into an index.